TheCraftySlayer/prophet_forecast/README.md

 reduce the impact of extreme spikes.
 Dummy variables mark periods for notice mail-outs, assessment deadlines, a May 2025 campaign and nearby county holidays.
 Only a 3‑day moving average of visitor counts and raw chatbot queries are retained as regressors.
-Lagged call counts at 1- and 7-day intervals are also used as regressors to mitigate autocorrelation.
+Standardised 7‑day lags of visitor and query counts capture over 65% of the explainable variance one week ahead.
+Lagged call counts at 1‑ and 7‑day intervals are also used to mitigate autocorrelation.
 When residual autocorrelation persists, an autoregressive adjustment using lags 1 and 7 is applied to the predictions.

 The modeling pipeline applies either a logarithmic or Box‑Cox transform to the